 Developments and uses on the reserve must be consistent and permissible under the LEP and State Environmental Planning Policies (SEPPs) applicable to this site.
-These activities or developments must also be consistent with the land categorisation.
+These activities or developments must also be consistent with the land categorisation and reserve purpose.

 Council approval may be required prior to any development or improvement made to Community Land.